Can anxiety cause chest pain?

-I notice that when she begins to feel anxious, M adjusts her lifestyle and cut out habits that trigger the anxiety.
+I notice that when she begins to feel anxious, M adjusts her lifestyle and cuts out habits that trigger the anxiety.

-There are so many more triggers and it would be difficult to point out them all but every one of you who suffer from anxiety, have their own triggers.
+There are so many more triggers and it would be difficult to point out them all but every one of you who suffers from anxiety has their own triggers.
 You need to look into your daily routine and find, what makes you feel anxious in the first place.

 Witnessing her anxiety…